dissidentbr/divergent.manifest/manifest/README_en.md

 ![Avillan Jude](../img/avillan_jude.png)

 ## Evil prospers when good men do nothing
-_Manifesto - The sad fable of Avillan_
+_Manifest - The sad fable of Avillan_

 The year is 2030, and Avillan is no longer a free country.
 Society is completely controlled by a totalitarian dictatorship that has profoundly transformed the lives of its citizens.
 For decades, a meticulous agenda gradually eroded individual freedoms through a collectivist ideology.
 The “us versus them” division polarized society, weakening democracy and destroying old national values.
 The Judiciary secretly forged an alliance with the Executive to put a corrupt populist, who was imprisoned, in power.
 Through this puppet, an old and dangerous aristocracy accumulated far more power than should have been possible.